 Yes, it was a very long time ago, but if you recall, memories are connected to emotions, and I had some very strong emotions that day.

 My mother was a teacher, my dad was the Phys Ed director in my town, and my older sister went to school.
 I had to stay home with the babysitter while everyone else in my family went to school.
-Needless to say, I wanted to go to school just like everyone else in my world.
+I wanted to go to school just like everyone else in my world.

 School was canceled because of Hurricane Donna.